ComScore

 • Why I Love It: <30 minutes, beginner-friendly, high protein

 From the marble rye to the creamy Russian dressing, this deli staple never gets old.
-The recipe uses corned beef instead of pastrami for a thicker texture, but you could totally swap one out for the other or use both.
-Skip the cheese if you don't eat meat and dairy together, and serve with sour pickles.
+The old-school Jewish recipe uses ready-made corned beef instead of pastrami for a thicker texture, but you could totally swap one out for the other (or use both).
+Skip the cheese if you don't eat meat and dairy together, and serve the sandwich with sour pickles.

 19. Miso Matzo Ball Soup